Technology is speeding ahead at a dizzying rate

 - Who would you be saying this to?

 - What emotion do you want to convey?

-Translation apps are incapable of asking for this sort of crucial feedback from us.
+Translation apps cannot ask for this sort of crucial feedback from us.

 In truth, the translation of a single word is usually not cut and dried.

 Several factors come into play when selecting the most appropriate translation.